ABOUT CHRYSAOR

 As a Social Traders-certified organisation, we reinvest profits into industry development, emerging talent programs, and initiatives that create a more diverse and sustainable screen sector.

-Christopher Amos is an Australian-British director, writer, and producer.
-His documentary Hating Peter Tatchell (Netflix), executive produced by Elton John and David Furnish and starring Ian McKellen and Stephen Fry, earned nominations for Best Director (Australian Directors Guild) and Best Documentary (Screen Producers Australia).
+Christopher Amos is an Australian-British filmmaker, director, writer, and producer.
+His 2021 documentary feature Hating Peter Tatchell, executive produced by Elton John and David Furnish and featuring Ian McKellen and Stephen Fry, premiered at the Melbourne International Film Festival before a global release on Netflix.
+The film won the Audience Award at the Queer Screen Sydney Mardi Gras Film Festival and the People's Choice Award at the Montreal International Documentary Festival, and earned Chris nominations for Best Director (Australian Directors' Guild) and Best Documentary (Screen Producers Australia).

-Chris studied Film & Television at QUT, completed a Master's in Scriptwriting at Regent's University London, and holds diplomas in Producing and Documentary Filmmaking from Raindance.
-Before film, he was Editor-in-Chief of Bent Magazine and founded Manbar in London's Soho.
+He studied Film and Television at QUT, completed a Master's in Scriptwriting at Regent's University London, and holds Raindance diplomas in Producing and Documentary Filmmaking.
+Before film, he was Editor-in-Chief of the UK's Bent Magazine and founded Manbar, a Soho nightclub known for its role in the 2013 international boycott of Russian vodka in protest against Russia's anti-gay laws.

 About Founder Christopher Amos